wannabegamedeveloper/OpenGL-Renderer/Readme.md

 ![2023-03-11 20-57-46 (online-video-cutter com)](https://user-images.githubusercontent.com/31384470/224493410-9fc0cb74-a689-45a1-84e6-b3e97515c7db.gif)

 Created a cube instead of the boring plane and added some rotation to it based on mouse input.
 I calculate the direction vector of the cursor per frame everytime it moves.
-And by getting a cross product of the roll axis and the direction vector, I get the axis to rotate the cube at.
+And by getting a cross product of the roll axis and the direction vector, I get the axis to rotate the cube around.
 Generating the following output:
 </br>

 ![opengl3](https://user-images.githubusercontent.com/31384470/224553153-41651c69-07ef-42d4-8490-32b8307705d9.gif)